shmuelamar/igcs/README.md

 # 🤖 Trained Models

-Huggingface trained models from the paper can be found at [Huggingface Hub](https://huggingface.co/collections/shmuelamar/igcs-instruction-guided-content-selection-687c92705699bb4a7ae0045e).
+Huggingface trained models from the paper can be found at the [Huggingface Hub][hf-collection].

-# 🗂️ Datasets
+# 🗂 Datasets

 All dataset files found under [./igcs-dataset](./igcs-dataset) dir splitted into train, dev and test.
 To prepare OpenAsp data which is currently only contains placeholders (as it contains licensed DUC datasets),